 - Provide Support: Give your sales team the support they need to not only sell the product but also to cooperate with one another and reach the overall business goals.
 Take the responsibility of busywork away from them to make up for the fact that they can’t earn more than their established bonus.

 - Set Out Payout Schedule: Allow employees to earn a portion of their bonus even if they don’t reach 100% of their quota.
 And clearly communicate how the bonus will be earned.
 For instance, if an employee earns $600 for every percentage point reached of their goal once they hit 75%, that means they’ll earn $48,000 if they hit 80%; but if they reach less than 75%, it drops to $300 per percentage point, netting them only $21,000 for hitting 70% of their goal.
 Map this out and communicate it clearly and regularly to each team member.

 - Hire Team Players: Aim to hire people who work well with others.
 In an environment where earning a fixed bonus is the goal, you want a cohesive sales team that can work together like a well oiled machine and earn money for the organization together.
 More individualistic sellers will become discouraged and want more incentive.
 Eventually, they’ll get frustrated and move on forcing you to refill that role and reinvest in recruiting.
 So it’s good to get the right people from the beginning.

 - Make Employees Feel Invested: Give your people a reason to work hard for the company.
 In addition to earning their bonus, they’ll feel motivation to hit business goals because they feel they have a stake in those results.
 Perhaps that might be a monetary investment, like employee stock, or something less tangible like team-building exercises that help invest your team in their mutual success.

 No matter what sales compensation structure you choose for your team, Core Commissions can help you manage it.
-Drop us a line or schedule a free demo and we’ll be happy to show you how it works firsthand.
+Contact us or schedule a free demo and we’ll be happy to show you how it works firsthand.